oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 {% img blog/supabase-vue/supabase-create-project.png alt:"Create a project in Supabase" width:"600" %}{: .center-image }

-Make note of your `Project API Keys` and `Project Configuration` in the `Connecting to your new project` section of the project page.
+Take note of your `Project API Keys` and `Project Configuration` in the `Connecting to your new project` section of the project page.
 Specifically, you will need the `anon` `public` API key and the `URL`.

 ### Create your table in Supabase